algorithmiaio/dev-center/_pages/algorithm-development/languages/ruby.md

 ## Working with Data Stored on Algorithmia

-This next code snippet shows how to create an algorithm working with a data file that a user has stored using Algorithmia's [Hosted Data Source]({{ site.baseurl }}/data/hosted).
+This next code snippet shows how to create an algorithm working with a data file that a user has stored using Algorithmia's [Hosted Data Source]({{site.baseurl}}/data/hosted).

-While users who consume an algorithm have access to both Dropbox and Amazon S3 connectors, algorithm developers can only use the Algorithmia [Hosted Data Source]({{ site.baseurl }}/data/hosted) to host data for algorithm development.
+While users who consume an algorithm have access to both Dropbox and Amazon S3 connectors, algorithm developers can only use the Algorithmia [Hosted Data Source]({{site.baseurl}}/data/hosted) to host data for algorithm development.
 {: .notice-warning}

 #### Prerequisites
 If you wish to follow along working through the example yourself, create a text file that contains any unstructured text such as a chapter from a public domain book or article.
 We used a chapter from [Burning Daylight, by Jack London](https://en.wikisource.org/wiki/Burning_Daylight) which you can copy and paste into a text file.
-Or copy and paste it from here: <a href="{{ site.baseurl }}/data_assets/burning_daylight.txt">Chapter One Burning Daylight, by Jack London</a>.
+Or copy and paste it from here: <a href="{{site.baseurl}}/data_assets/burning_daylight.txt">Chapter One Burning Daylight, by Jack London</a>.
 Then you will can upload it into one of your [Data Collections](https://algorithmia.com/data/hosted) (create a collection, drop the file into the "Drop files here" area which appears at the bottom of the page).

 This example shows how to create an algorithm that takes a user's file stored in a data collection on the Algorithmia platform and splits up the text into sentences and words.
 This implementation simply splits the text on any dot, then on whitespace `\s` characters, and then filters out any empty strings.
 Once done, it passes back an Object containing the properties "text" (the raw text extracted from the file), and "words" (an Array of Arrays representing sentences and words) into the callback function: